What is Nova?

 Who will be leading the Nova trip?

 Nova leaders are usually Unity College students or alumni.
 They have completed a 5 day training along with holding various certifications.
-They must be Unity College van certified, Leave No Trace Trainer, Wilderness First Aid, Wilderness First Responder or EMT.
+They must be Unity College van certified, Leave No Trace Trainer, Mental Health First Aid, Wilderness First Aid, Wilderness First Responder or EMT.
 Those who will be attending the St Croix Canoe Trip will also have a Swift Water Rescue Certification.
 Some of our staff have other certifications and qualifications such as American Canoe Association Canoe Instructor, Maine Recreational Guide, Yoga Instructor…

 Is Nova a required trip?